Fort Lauderdale (Miami) - Freeport

 Ferries to Grand Bahama

-The Fort Lauderdale to Freeport ferry route is provided by 1 operator and runs all year round.
-The ferry crossing from Fort Lauderdale to Freeport takes approximately 3 hours on ferries servicing this route.
-Fort Lauderdale to Freeport ferry duration can range between 3 hours and 3 hours 15 minutes depending on the operator that you decide to travel with.
+The Fort Lauderdale (Miami) to Freeport ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Fort Lauderdale (Miami) to Freeport takes approximately 3 hours on ferries servicing this route.
+The ferry duration for the Fort Lauderdale (Miami) to Freeport ferry can range between 3 hours and 5 hours 15 minutes depending on the operator that you decide to travel with.

-The fastest ferry from Fort Lauderdale to Freeport Bahamas is with Balearia Caribbean.
+The fastest ferry from Fort Lauderdale (Miami) to Freeport is with Balearia Caribbean in 3 hours.

-There are cabins on ferries from Fort Lauderdale to Freeport with Balearia Caribbean.
+There are cabins available on ferries from Fort Lauderdale (Miami) to Freeport with Balearia Caribbean.

-Unfortunately, pets cannot travel on the Fort Lauderdale to Freeport ferry.
+Unfortunately, pets are not allowed on ferries from Fort Lauderdale (Miami) to Freeport.

-The price of a ferry from Fort Lauderdale to Freeport can vary between $67 and $1,083 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $228, prices can range from $67 and $460.
+The price of a ferry from Fort Lauderdale (Miami) to Freeport can vary between $240.96 and $1,303.11 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $620.92, with prices ranging from $225 and $1,061.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 January 2026

 Find cheap ferry tickets using our deal finder.
-It is recommended that you book in advance to ensure yourself the best possible prices and availability on the ferry to Freeport.
+It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Freeport ferry.

-First class is available on ferries from Fort Lauderdale to Freeport with Balearia Caribbean.
+First class is available on ferries from Fort Lauderdale (Miami) to Freeport with Balearia Caribbean.

 The best day to travel by ferry from Fort Lauderdale to Freeport is usually on a Sunday as this is when the ferries are least crowded.
 The busiest day is usually a Thursday.